Hiba-185/Hiba-185/README.md

 - 👋 Hi, I’m @Hiba-185
-- 👀 I’m interested in Artificial intelligence and its subset
+- 👀 I’m interested in Artificial intelligence and its subset.
 - 🌱 I’m currently learning C++, Machine learning
-- 💞️ I’m looking to collaborate on AI related projects
+- 💞️ I’m looking to collaborate on AI related projects and frontend web work..
 - 📫 How to reach me via email-hibak5812@gmail.com

 <!---